How Can I Get Out of a Merchant Cash Advance?

 In the event that your business has taken a merchant cash advance that you're unable to repay, know that you do have options.
 Here are 5 ways you can get out of a merchant cash advance that's dragging your business down.

-If the lender refuses to lower it to a reasonable amount, or flat out denies your right to a reconciliation, or you're simply worried about approaching the lender to ask for an extension of your repayment terms, it's worth it to talk to a merchant cash advance attorney.
+If the lender refuses to lower it to a reasonable amount, flat out denies your right to a reconciliation, or you're simply worried about approaching the lender to ask for an extension.
+It's worth it to talk to a merchant cash advance attorney.
 They can give you personalized legal advice regarding your exact circumstances, and can even help you renegotiate those terms.

 Because an experienced merchant cash advance attorney is very familiar with local laws, lending laws, and your rights, they can help ensure that the new terms are reasonable, affordable for your business, and legal.